A Journey through South India

 Day 2 Arrive Kochi

 Arrive into Dubai and connect onto the Emirates flight to Kochi.
-Once in Kochi stay for two nights at the Malabar House or upgrade to the Brunton Boatyard Hotel.
+Once in Kochi stay for two nights at the Arches Hotel.
+Alternatively upgrade to the Malabar House or the Brunton Boatyard Hotel.
 Founded by Vasco-da-Gama in 1502, Kochi quickly developed into a principle port and the centre of the spice trade on the Malabar Coast.
 A picturesque town of tumble-down buildings, vibrant bougainvillea and a languid palm-fringed harbour, Portuguese, Dutch and British settlers have all influenced this charming city.
 (N)

 Day 3 Kochi